sebinside/PremiereRemote/readme.md

 	return
 ```

 Quite easy, isn't it?
 Of course, you can change the port on your localhost.
 Have a look at the `index.html`- file for this.
+Also, Authotkey is only one example on how your custom Premiere Pro functionality can be called.
+Any application that can execute HTTP-requests is capable of triggering your functions.

 ## Development Workflow